auvents-brave/RABFoundation/README.md

-# Rubrique à Brac // RAB
+# Rubrique à Brac // RABFoundation

-RubriqueBrac is a plain Swift library for dealing with different points I generally use in my own softwares.
+RABFoundation is a plain Swift library for dealing with different points I generally use in my own softwares.

 ## Prerequisites